 CEO Chris Van Beke

-Updated Jan.
+Updated November 20, 2020 - VendorRegistry completed its sale to mdf commerce of Montreal on undisclosed terms.
+Jan.
 30, 2017 - Teknovation.biz reported Van Beke's raise came it at $1.8MM, drawing The Lighthouse Fund (Knoxville) and Chattanooga Renaissance Fund, as well as Venture South (Greenville, S.C.); Allos Alpha (Cincinnati); and Cantos Ventures (SFO).-Ed.

 VENDOR Registry, the Knoxville startup that offers an online watering-hole for vendors and frugal buyers seeking competitive bids, may soon complete its $1.5MM Seed capital raise.